Hancock Heritage Fellowship

 The Action

-The Hancock Family Foundation is proud to present the Hancock Heritage Fellowship.
-The program inducts 10 to 15 high school sophomores and juniors each year to participate in an 8-month immersive African American History Fellowship.
+The Hancock Family Foundation is proud to present the Hancock Heritage Fellowship 2026.
+For the year 2026, the program will induct 10 to 15 high school sophomores and juniors to participate in an eight-month immersive African American History Fellowship.

-The deep immersive experience will include a study of African American (AA) history and field practicums at historic sites and museums around the United States.
+The deep immersive experience will include a study of African American (AA) history and field practicums at historic sites and museums across the United States.

 The Plan